telerik/teststudio-docs/docs/prerequisites/configure-your-browser/safari.md

 # Configuring Safari for Test Studio Automation#

+To configure Safari for web automation with Test Studio, there are certain settings required.
+Complete the following steps to adjust the browser for test execution.

 ## Automatic Calibration##

 The <a href="/features/project-settings/browsers" target="_blank">**Calibrate Browsers**</a> feature can configure your browsers **automatically**.